 Out of necessity, a new form of marketing was born – Fintech marketing.

-Fintech marketing refers marketing tools and tactics that are specifically geared towards successfully promoting financial technology companies, and it is designed to combat the unique challenges related to the sector.
+Fintech marketing refers to the marketing tools and tactics that are specifically geared towards successfully promoting financial technology companies, and it is designed to combat the unique challenges related to the sector.

 Building trust, transparency, and credibility is more important for financial companies, especially new ones that don’t have an established brand reputation yet, and fintech marketing is designed to help instill these feelings in potential customers.